-Being the center of attention is cool, but making your not-so-best features the focal point of your face is actually not the brightest idea.
-We’re all for breaking the rules, and doing anything you want to do with your hair no matter your face shape—after all, it’s fun to try out new things with your hair!
-But for those who want to stick to the guidelines, we have some hairstyles for a round face for you and the little tricks that make them work (like layers, side fringe or wispy ends).
+Don’t get us wrong though, we’re all for breaking the rules, and doing anything you want with your hair no matter your face shape—after all, it’s fun to try out new things with your hair!
+But for those who want to stick to the guidelines, we have some hairstyles those with round faces might want to try out.
+We’ve rounded up everything from inspo and small tips and tricks such as layers, side fringe, or wispy ends that make them work.

 You have permission to try out the lob haircut that you’ve been eyeing for some time.
 When it comes to round face haircuts, the goal is to have a length that falls below the chin.
 This helps to remove the heaviness from the sides of your face.
 Anything that hits you right at or above your chin can make your face appear fuller and fleshier.
 Keep this haircut neat and trimmed to avoid the awkward in-between phase.
 We recommend a haircut or a slight dusting of the ends every two to four weeks in order to maintain this look.